 Does it sound like there’s a party in your attic?
 Scurrying or scampering noises are sure signs of rodents or other animals loose up there.
 Terminix has removal tips.

+If you're looking for how to get rid of pests in your attic, you've taken the proper first step.
 Squirrels, raccoons and rodents can carry disease and chew through your wiring, creating a fire hazard.
 Keeping these animals out of your attic is the best approach.
 Take steps to correct the conditions that attract critters in the first place.
 If you still wind up with wildlife in your attic, here’s how to safely and humanely get rid of animals in your attic.

 - Droppings or urine